Go Back

 Coconut Oil Version for No Bake Recipes

-• 1 cup coconut oil (or any solid healthy fat)
+• 1 cup coconut oil (or other solid fat)

 • 3 tablespoons sweetener